apache/openwhisk/docs/actions.md

   )
   ```
   As you can see this example adds `swift-watson-sdk` and `example-package-deckofplayingcards` dependencies.
-  Notice that `CCurl`, `Kitura-net` and `SwiftyJSON.git` are the minimum required dependencies to include.
+  Notice that `CCurl`, `Kitura-net` and `SwiftyJSON` are provided in the standard Swift action
+and so you should include them in your own `Package.swift`.

-  Copy Package.swift to spm-build directory
+- Copy Package.swift to spm-build directory
   ```
   cp /owexec/Package.swift /swift3Action/spm-build/Package.swift
   ```

-- Change to the spm-build directory
+- Change to the spm-build directory.
   ```
   cd /swift3Action/spm-build
   ```

-- Compile your Swift Action
+- Compile your Swift Action.
   ```
   swift build -c release
   ```

-- Create the zip archive
+- Create the zip archive.
   ```
   zip /owexec/hello.zip .build/release/Action
   ```

-- Exit the Docker container
+- Exit the Docker container.
   ```
   exit
   ```